llm-workflow-engine/llm-workflow-engine/docs/index.rst

 LLM Workflow Engine
 ===============================================

+Are you a process nerd who loves the command line and LLMs?

+Welcome home 😃

 LLM Workflow Engine (LWE) is a command-line tool and Python module that streamlines common LLM-related tasks, such as: